Located north of downtown Buffalo, The Bristol Home is

 Bristol Home Assisted Living

 Bristol Home has been taking care of Western New York Women since 1868.
-Recently, the Home was certified as a Licensed Assisted Living community, in a Person-Centered Care Environment.
-An Assisted Living Residence is a residence that has been approved by the New York Department of Health for licensure as an ALR (Assisted Living Residence.)
-An ALR residence is required to provide 24 hour on-site monitoring, personal care services within a home-like setting.
+The Home is licensed as a Assisted Living Residence (ALR).
+An ALR is a residence that has been approved by the New York State Department of Health and is required to provide 24 hour onsite monitoring and person center care services in home like setting.
 Each elder at Bristol Home has a right to live their life on their schedule, which means that they can choose what time to get up, eat meals and participate in activities.
 In addition to the person-centered care philosophy, Bristol Home offers:

 - Personal care assistance with bathing, dressing and activities of daily living.

 - Diverse calendar of activities, programs and events to help with socialization, cognitive function and life enrichment.

 - Three well balanced, home-cooked meals on the resident’s schedule, plus evening nourishment.